AFLucas-UOM/Storyboard-AI/README.md

 # Storyboard-AI

-**Storyboard-AI** is a content-generation platform that uses AI to craft engaging and creative stories.
-Designed with a chatbot-style interface, it guides users through a seamless process of story creation by asking for relevant details, generating narratives with accompanying visuals, and providing options to save and read the story aloud (yet to be implemented).
+**Storyboard-AI** is a dynamic storytelling platform powered by AI, designed to assist users in crafting engaging, multimedia-rich stories.
+With an interactive chatbot interface, it guides users through the creative process by collecting essential details, generating personalized narratives, and producing accompanying visuals and videos.
+The platform also includes features for saving, and enhancing stories for a seamless storytelling experience.

 ## Key Features

-- **Interactive Chatbot**: Engages users to gather details needed for story creation.
+- **Interactive Chatbot**: A user-friendly conversational interface gathers input for personalized story creation.
-- **AI-Generated Content**: Produces a complete story with text, images, and video components.
+- **AI-Generated Content**: Automatically produces complete stories enhanced with custom visuals and videos.
+- **Read-Aloud Functionality**: Stories can be narrated aloud (feature under active development).
+- **Copy and Rewrite Options**: Enables users to copy story text and allows option to rewrite the paragraph
-- **Local Save Options**: Stories, images, and videos are saved locally for offline access.
+- **Save as PDF**: Stories, images, and videos are saved locally and can be easily shared or revisited.

 ## Technical Details

+### Frontend

-- **Frontend**: HTML, CSS, JavaScript, and localStorage for temporary data handling.
+- **Technologies**: HTML, CSS, JavaScript, and localStorage for responsive and interactive user experiences.
+- **Dynamic UI**: Incorporates animations and intuitive design elements for seamless navigation.

+### Backend

-- **Backend**: Python Flask for processing user inputs, generating story content, and managing saved files.
+- **Framework**: Python Flask manages user input, story generation, and multimedia processing.
-- **Data Handling**: User inputs and generated media are securely managed and stored locally.
+- **Data Management**: User inputs, generated content, and metadata are securely stored locally in JSON format.

+### Media Generation

+- **Image and Video Integration**: AI-generated visuals and videos are embedded into the story creation process to enhance storytelling.
+- **Interactive Animations**: Enhances the story presentation with animated elements.

 ## Motivation

-The main goal behind **Storyboard-AI** is to provide an intuitive platform for creative storytelling.
-Recognizing the growing interest in content generation tools, Storyboard-AI seeks to enhance user creativity by providing an intelligent assistant that simplifies the story-making process.

-Whether for personal projects, educational purposes, or just for fun, Storyboard-AI empowers users to craft engaging narratives with minimal effort.
-Its ability to integrate text, visuals, and video makes it a versatile tool for creating dynamic storytelling experiences.
+**Storyboard-AI** was inspired by the increasing demand for creative tools that simplify storytelling.
+Its mission is to empower individuals, educators, and content creators to transform ideas into captivating narratives with minimal effort.
+By integrating text, visuals, and videos, the platform serves as a versatile tool for personal projects, presentations, and entertainment.

+The project emphasizes accessibility, interactivity, and creativity, enabling users to generate professional-quality content regardless of technical expertise

 ## Clone the repository:
   ```bash